Errors and Warnings¶

 ¶

 Warns that the number of ticks to delay a $past variable is greater than 10.
-At present Verilator effectively creates a flop for each delayed signals, and as such any large counts may lead to large design size increases.
+At present, Verilator effectively creates a flop for each delayed signal, and as such, any large counts may lead to large design size increases.

 -